NithiyananthamK/factoryapp/README.md

 * [jQuery] - duh
 * [Python] - For backend developing with Flask frame work
 * [Vue.js] - For front end developing

+## Installation
+	- Python3 and PIP packages and node version 12